Diagnosing EDS and HSD

 Once you’ve ruled out all the more distinct rare forms of EDS and other HCTDs as described above, you are then left to diagnose the most common type of EDS by far known as hypermobile EDS or hEDS, clinically only via a thorough physical exam using these new criteria.

-And if the patient is not bendy enough, or doesn’t pass those, then one of the forms of Hypermobility Spectrum Disorders should be considered now as previously mentioned.
+And if the patient is not bendy enough, or doesn’t pass those, then one of the forms of Hypermobility Spectrum Disorders should be assigned now as previously mentioned.

 In other words, the Hypermobility Spectrum Disorders are a diagnosis of exclusion of ALL of the forms of EDS, and hypermobile type EDS (hEDS) is a diagnosis of exclusion of all of the other more rare, genetically-based forms of EDS as well as of all other similar Heritabler Connective Tissue Diseases (Marfans, Stickler’s, OI, Loeys-Dietz, etc.)